docker/cli/docs/reference/commandline/import.md

 the host.
 To import from a remote location, specify a `URI` that begins with the `http://` or `https://` protocol.

-The `--change` option will apply `Dockerfile` instructions to the image that is created.
+The `--change` option applies `Dockerfile` instructions to the image that is created.
 Supported `Dockerfile` instructions:
 `CMD`|`ENTRYPOINT`|`ENV`|`EXPOSE`|`ONBUILD`|`USER`|`VOLUME`|`WORKDIR`

 ## Examples

 ### Import from a remote location

-This will create a new untagged image.
+This creates a new untagged image.

 ```console
 $ docker import https://example.com/exampleimage.tgz